Alestrix/minimal-containers/opensshd-unpriv/README.md

 This is a minimal OpenSSHd container that runs an SFTP server as non-root user.

+## Caveats

-**NOTE:** Since the OpenSSHd server cannot switch between a privileged account (that has access to host keys) and the account that the user actions will be carried out as, the logged-in user has access to the server's private host keys.
-Only use this image if you control both sides of the connection and if it is okay that the user on client side may get access to the server's private ssh keys!
+***NOTE:*** The OpenSSHd server cannot switch "down" from a privileged account (that has access to host keys) to the account that the user actions will be carried out as.
+Hence, the **logged-in user has full access to the server's private host keys**.
+Only use this image if you control both sides of the connection and if you know that the user on client will not mess with the server's private ssh keys!

 ## Out-of-the-box usage